What Are Riparian Rights? Why Do They Matter?

 - The right to build a pier out to the navigable part of the water

-- The right for the size of your property to expand (or contract)
+- The right for the size of your property to expand through a natural process called “accretion”

 - The right to make a reasonable use of the water as it flows past or washes up on the land.

-Another key piece to remember in Virginia is that riparian rights can be withheld by a prior owners.
+Another key piece to remember in Virginia is that riparian rights can be withheld by a prior owner.

 Can Riparian Rights Be Withheld?

-An owner of waterfront property (land that touches a river, bay, creek, or the ocean) normally owns riparian property rights, except where the riparian rights were withheld by a prior owner as documented in the chain of title for the property (a process called “severing” the riparian property rights from the land).
+An owner of waterfront property normally owns riparian property rights, except where the riparian rights were withheld by a prior owner as documented in the chain of title for the property (a process called “severing” the riparian property rights from the land).
 Because riparian property rights can be severed from the land and because title insurance companies may draft a riparian rights title exception, a person thinking about purchasing waterfront property should check with a riparian property rights attorney before making the purchase.
 The attorneys on our Waterfront Property Law Team know how to help you with this.

 The Benefits of Owning Waterfront Property